Synergetic-Engineering/synengco-website/index.md

 title: Synengco - Giving you time
 description: Using real-time analytics and decision support
 landing-title: Helping you do more with less time
-landing-subtitle: By turning knowledge and data into quantified & prioritised actions
+#landing-subtitle: By turning knowledge & data into quantified & prioritised actions
-#landing-subtitle: Using real-time analytics and decision support
+landing-subtitle: Using real-time analytics and decision support
 call-to-action: Find out more
 image: assets/images/logo_stacked_colour.png
-author:
+author: Synengco Pty.
+Ltd.
 nav-menu:
 ---